dropout-intx/ICLR2021/README.md

-# DropoutKDD
+# NeurIPS 2020
-Code to reproduce figures in KDD 2020 submission.
+Code to reproduce figures in NeurIPS 2020 submission.